atongen/gosaic/README.md

 1. Commit your changes (`git commit -am 'Add some feature'`)
 1. Push to the branch (`git push origin my-new-feature`)
 1. Create new Pull Request

-## Acknowledgement

-This project began as a hack day project at [Leadpages](https://www.leadpages.net).